a-rahimi/python-checkpointing2/README.md

 <img src="images/snapshot.png" width="600">

 As execution proceed down foo, we reach a call to `jump`.
-Jump reroots the callchain captured in `c` under itself and fast forwards the Python interprter to the leaf frame:
+Jump reroots the call chain captured in `c` under itself and fast forwards the Python interpreter to the leaf frame:

 ![](images/jump.png)